willyp63/ta-com-angular-elements/README.md

 While developing a component, place the component's demo HTML in `src/index.html` (this file should be left empty on all persistent branches).

+## Catalog

+Run `npm run catalog` to serve the BE/QA catalog.

+Run `npm run dev-catalog` to serve the full catalog.

+Both commands will first build the project.

+## Build

+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Code scaffolding

 `TODO: update once we start using scaffolding`

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests